dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/recognize.md

 recognizeCurrentFrame(): Promise<DLRResult[]>
 ```

-**Parameters**

-None.

 **Return value**

-A promise resolving to a `DLRResult` object that contains all the label results found in this frame.
+A promise resolving to a `DLRResult\[\]` object that contains all the label results found in this frame.

 **Code Snippet**